RedBlazerFlame/element-builder/README.md

 }
 ```

-where `elementObjN` is an object which represents the element itself.
+where `elementObjN` is an **object** which represents one unique element, and `"elements"` is the property of the `elements.json` file which contains all of the elements.

 ### ElementObject Structure
 The structure of the Element Object is as follows: